 - Lymphatic massage and low level last treatment utilised as part of the treatment protocols

 - Myofascia release and gentle techniques will be used on other parts of the body as needed in adjacent areas without movement of the sutured / affected area

 - The client is positioned on the table so as not to place body weight pressure on scars until healed with use of pillows and bolsters

-- Where there is bruising, I can apply medical kinesiology tape to help with the bruising recovery providing the skin is in safe condition to do so
+- Where there is bruising, I can apply medical kinesiology tape or deep oscillation therapy to help with the bruising recovery providing the skin is in safe condition to do so